Bhanuteja072/Agentic-Chatbot/README.md

   - Cause: GROQ_API_KEY missing when creating the Groq client.
   - Fix: Set GROQ_API_KEY via environment variable or the sidebar and retry.

+- AI News returns empty or errors
+  - Ensure TAVILY_API_KEY is set and valid.
+  - Try a simpler query or a different frequency.

-- Error: ChatWithPdf flow failed — list index out of range
+- ChatWithPdf: list index out of range / no chunks
-  - Cause: Attempted to access an empty list of documents/chunks.
-  - Fix: Ensure the uploaded PDF has extractable text.
-The app prints how many chunks were generated.
-For scanned PDFs, try a different loader or OCR before upload.
+  - PDF may have no extractable text.
+Try another PDF or use a loader that supports your format (scanned PDFs may require OCR).
+  - Check terminal logs for “[ChatWithPdf] Loaded X document(s)” and “Produced Y chunk(s)”.

 - 'NoneType' object has no attribute 'invoke'
-  - Cause: A component like retriever or a tool was None and .invoke(...) was called.
+  - A component (retriever or tool) was None, but .invoke(...) was called.
-  - Fix: Ensure a PDF is uploaded (so retriever is built) and supply TAVILY_API_KEY if using web search paths.
+  - Ensure a PDF is uploaded (to build the retriever) and provide TAVILY_API_KEY if routing to web_search.

 - Error processing PDF: 'Document' object is not subscriptable
-  - Cause: Code assumed a list of Document(s) but received a single Document.
+  - Caused by treating a single Document as a list.
-  - Fix: The UI normalizes results to a list before slicing (already handled in display_result.py).
-If you changed return shapes, ensure you always pass a list for documents.
+  - The UI normalizes results to a list before slicing; keep returns consistent (prefer lists of Document).

-- Web search returns empty or errors
-  - Ensure TAVILY_API_KEY is set
-  - Ask questions that are better answered by the PDF to remain in vectorstore path

-- Windows encoding issues in terminal
-  - The app enforces UTF-8 for stdout/stderr and file writes in main.py
+- HuggingFace embeddings download errors (MaxRetryError / HTTPSConnectionPool)
+  - Network/proxy blocking downloads.
+Use stable internet, set proxies/CA bundle, or pre-download the model and point embeddings to a local folder.

 --------------------------------------------------------------------------------

 Notes and limitations
-- Embeddings: Uses HuggingFace all-MiniLM-L6-v2 via langchain-huggingface.
+- Embeddings: HuggingFace all-MiniLM-L6-v2 via langchain-huggingface.
-- Vectorstore: In-memory FAISS; not persisted to disk.
+- Vectorstore: In-memory FAISS; not persisted.
-- PDF parsing: Uses UnstructuredPDFLoader by default; if your PDF is image-only/scanned, text extraction may be limited.
+- PDF parsing: Unstructured/PyPDF; scanned PDFs may require OCR.
-- LLMs: UI lists Groq as primary.
-OpenAI appears in UI config but is not wired in this codebase.
+- LLMs: Groq first-class; OpenAI appears in UI config but is not wired.
-- Internet tools: Tavily is used both via langchain_tavily (tools) and tavily client (AI News Summarizer).

 --------------------------------------------------------------------------------

 Development tips
 - Reinstall dependencies when changing Python versions: pip install -r requirements.txt
 - For debugging PDF splits, check terminal logs after uploading a PDF in ChatWithPdf.
-- If you need to test without internet keys, stick to “Basic Chatbot” and PDF-only questions that route to “vectorstore”.
+- Keep directory casing consistent on Windows when committing paths (Git is case-sensitive; NTFS is not).

 --------------------------------------------------------------------------------